Desert boats; the unlearned and the unlearning

 (from ‘A Song of Labour’, printed by Maidment)

 It is the point of view which is important here.
-Anderson imagines a spectator on a satellite (the invention came later) and shows us the view which that spectator sees.
+Anderson imagines a spectator on a satellite (they were invented later) and shows us the view which that spectator sees.
 My understanding is that this idea of a poem which has the knowledge of all parts of the earth, and of all phases of history, was quite common in the late 19th century, or perhaps specifically from 1880 to 1910.
 Stephen Phillips’ A Vision of Judgement is a good example.
 I think this topos came specifically from Henry Irving's legendary production of Goethe’s Faust, where the scene in which Mephistopheles tempts Faust in order to find something he enjoys turned into a vast procession of tableaux.
 Faust is shown all parts of the world and all parts of history.
 This fascinated the people of the time.
 Of course the topos tended to get adapted into the history of freedom, the history of representative government, the history of Christianity, the history of Science, possibly the history of private property for all I know.

 If we look at William Watson's ‘The Superhuman Antagonists‘, published 1919, we see a work which could be put in a dictionary as an example of vacuous and naive idealism.
 It concerns an offer made by Ahriman, god of evil and all things underhand and turpid, to Ohrmazd, god of light and goodness.
 Ohrmazd travels through the corridors of Space, bypassing stars, to meet Ahriman, who says, this war of good and evil is exhausting, let's build an impenetrable barrier between our two domains and so our forces will never mix.
 Ohrmazd says they will meet in another hundred thousand years at the same place, and goes home.
 He goes to his city and sits on his throne of light.
 The city is covered in luminous hyacinth mist, has tall towers, domes, vast walls as white as sea-foam.
 Ohrmazd consults with three lieutenant gods, who advise him that Evil is cunning, and he decides to send out spies who will collect information.
 It seems that there are other planets with intelligent life, and we get a glimpse of the origin of Life, seed cast ‘on waste foam or stone’.
 ‘Gorgeous the web of wonder that is spun/ Out of the spilth and offcast of the sun.‘ The spies pass invisibly by humans who shiver at their presence, which they cannot identify.
 They search for 90,000 years and then come back to report, and the data is collated and synthesized.
 The conclusion is that Good is winning the war, and Ohrmazd travels back to the agreed rendezvous, bypassing a madding torrent of meteors, through ‘the cold, blank, tremendous quietude’.
 He shares the news that he is rejecting a truce with Ahriman, whose rage emanates as twilight, mist, and dusk, and who then departs, attended by shapeless but loyal afflictions, ’swirled in mad vortices/ [...] an innumerable swarm/ Of horrors.’
 This is about 600 lines, iambic pentameters rhyming AABB with a very strong caesura.
 The style is vague but deliberately sublime: ‘Young planets, the shy novices/ of Night’.
 The visual perspective parallels the knowledge set down in writing by the expeditionary spies: perfect knowledge is very much the underlying idea of the poem, and this knowledge is what carries idealism, is its habitat.
 We have at one moment Ohrmazd looking down into the universe from his base: an optically impossible situation which works only if you imagine that he is on a mountain and the various heavenly bodies are laid out beneath him like fields in a valley.
 This visual layout is typical and suggests that Swiss people found it easier to think this way because being up mountains was more normal for them.